Sturgeon Lake is reconnected to the Columbia River!

 In 1982, an Oregon State University study concluded that a connection between the Columbia River and Sturgeon Lake was necessary to reverse sedimentation.
 Dairy Creek at the south end of the lake was identified as the best option for that connection.
 In 1985, WMSWCD created a partnership with Oregon Department of Fish and Wildlife and the Oregon Department of Environmental Quality to explore ways to re-establish the Dairy Creek connection, and subsequently completed a creek channel redirection in 1989.
 However, the historic floods of 1996-97 sent sand and woody debris to the mouth of Dairy Creek, plugging the channel.
 Shortly thereafter, many Columbia River salmonid species were listed for federal Endangered Species Act protection.

 In 2007, WMSWCD convened a work group to take another look at options to re-open Dairy Creek or find other alternatives.
-The USACE agreed to finance a feasibility study with WMSWCD as the “local sponsor.”
-The study recommended replacing the culverts over Dairy Creek at Reeder Road, which were failing; removing the sand plug from the mouth of Dairy Creek and re-configuring the Dairy Creek channel.
+The USACE completed a feasibility study of the project area, which totals 10,580 acres and includes Sturgeon Lake and the surrounding land on Sauvie Island.
+WMSWCD signed on as the “local sponsor” of the project.
+The study recommended replacing the failing culverts over Dairy Creek at Reeder Road, removing the sand plug from the mouth of Dairy Creek, and re-configuring the Dairy Creek channel.